-There Is a Wide Range of Anxiety Disorders, Including:
+There is a wide range of Anxiety Disorders, Including:

 The causes of anxiety disorders are not definite to identify.
-Health specialists have, however, identified some risk factors.
+However, health specialists have identified some risk factors.
 Some of these conditions result from:

 - Traumatic life experiences.